-My empirical work focuses on higher education and its aftermaths as sites for investigating equalizing and reproductive social forces and their relationship to racial inequality.
+My empirical work focuses on education to investigate equalizing and reproductive social forces and their relationship to racial inequality.
+I am especially curious about how culture, social psychology, and emotion relate to inequality.

-Drawing on my applied work in college access and college persistence, my dissertation uses in-depth interviews and ethnographic fieldwork to investigate the ideological resources that first-generation, Pell-eligible, young Black adults in New Orleans, LA, draw upon to understand the post-college precarity they experience.
+Drawing on my applied work in college access and college persistence, my dissertation uses in-depth interviews and ethnographic fieldwork to investigate the ideological resources that first-generation, Pell-eligible, young Black adults in New Orleans, LA, draw upon to understand the precarity they experience after college.

 Despite similar backgrounds and precarious presents, my participants make sense of their experiences in three starkly different ways.